nillga/exponential-regression/README.md

 growth and growth expectance of the data.
 If this growth is in a similar extreme way as an exponential function (first a huge amount of almost no growth, then explosive growth) exponential regression should be the way.

+## How to install

+    $ go get github.com/nillga/exponential-regression

 ## Example Usage

 Caution: This example absolutely ignores error handling!